elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/flyweight-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> You can save lots of memory, assuming your program has tons of similar objects.
+      <strong>Interview Response:</strong> If your software has a lot of similar objects, you can save a lot of memory.
     </div>

 <br />